HomeFinanceDraftKings

 Limits, downsides, and the things nobody warns you about

-I like this app, but it is not flawless and a real review should say so.
+I like this app, but it is not flawless and an honest review should say so.
 The biggest friction is location.
-If your phone GPS is weak indoors, the location check can fail right before lock, and there is no graceful way around it other than stepping toward a window.
+If your phone GPS is weak indoors, the location check can fail right before lock, and there is no graceful way around it other than stepping toward a window or going outside.
 Plan for that on game day rather than discovering it at the buzzer.
+It is also worth repeating that the app tracks your location continuously while you use it, which some people are not comfortable with.

 Good alternatives if DraftKings is not your fit

 DraftKings is the one I keep, but it is not the only option and the right pick depends on how you like to play.
-If you want a near identical daily fantasy experience to compare head to head, FanDuel is the obvious rival and its interface feels a touch cleaner to some players, though the contest mix is similar.
-For people who prefer a lighter, pick higher or lower style of game rather than full salary cap drafting, Underdog Fantasy is genuinely fun and far less fiddly on a phone.
-And if your real goal is simply tracking a season long league with friends, a free league manager like the ESPN or Yahoo fantasy app does that without any of the real money machinery.
+If you want a similar daily fantasy experience to compare head to head, FanDuel is the obvious rival and its interface feels a touch cleaner to some players, though the contest mix and the same location and ID requirements are broadly similar.
+For people who prefer a lighter pick higher or lower style of game rather than full salary cap drafting, Underdog Fantasy is genuinely fun and far less fiddly on a phone.
+And if your real goal is simply tracking a season long league with friends, a free league manager like the ESPN or Yahoo Fantasy app does that without any of the real money machinery, which also means no deposit, no ID upload, and no location tracking.

-My honest take after a lot of slates: keep DraftKings if you enjoy the deep contest variety and you have the discipline to set your limits, and try one of the lighter apps alongside it if the daily grind starts to feel like work.
+My honest take after a lot of slates: keep DraftKings if you enjoy the deep contest variety and you have the discipline to set your limits first, and try one of the lighter apps alongside it if the daily grind starts to feel like work.
+All of these are phone and tablet apps, not Mac apps, so plan to play from your iPhone or iPad and use a browser if you want a bigger screen on a computer.
 For broader picks beyond fantasy, our roundup of the best finance apps for iPhone and the wider Finance app hub are good next stops.
 If you also bank and pay on your phone, the way we set up the Navy Federal iOS app and walked through what makes the Chase app stand out pairs nicely with keeping your contest funding tidy.

 FAQ